How Important are Position Statements and Section 7 Reports in the Family Court?

-When you go into court, the judge needs to know what you want the court to do and why.
-Because being in court can be intimidating and you are likely to be nervous or unsure what to say, writing a Position Statement before the hearing gives you an opportunity to have a good think about your position and your desired outcome.
+When you go to court, the judge needs to know what you want the court to do and why.
+Because being in court can be intimidating and you are likely to be nervous or unsure what to say, writing a Position Statement before the hearing gives you an opportunity to think about your position and your desired outcome.

-Writing a Position Statement in good time enables you to think about things, as well as get comments from friends or family (or a legal professional) to make sure you haven’t missed anything important.
-Having the time to choose the right wording, reflect on what you have written, and make any changes to reinforce your arguments is useful.
+Preparing a Position Statement enables you to reflect, get comments from friends or family (or a legal professional), make sure you haven’t missed anything important and remove anything that is not important to what you want to achieve.

-You’re going into court to ask the Judge to help you.
+You’re going into court to ask the judge to help you.
 Writing an effective Position Statement is a golden opportunity to make progress in your case.
 Having it to refer to once you’re actually standing up in the courtroom will also be invaluable.

-Explain the background to your situation and what has led up to this point – detail the sequence of events that has resulted in your case coming to court.
+You should then detail the sequence of events that has resulted in your case coming to court.
 If you’re writing a Position Statement for a Second or Third Hearing, you’ll also want to explain what has happened since the last hearing.

 Next, you should summarise the action you’d like the court to take.
-Your aim should be to make your statement sound as objective as possible, so it’s a good idea to run it past someone else who can look at it impartially, before you submit it to the court
+Your aim should be to make your statement sound as objective as possible, so it’s a good idea to run it past someone else who can look at it impartially, before you submit it to the court.

-Tips for formatting an effective Position Statement
+Tips for Formatting an Effective Position Statement

 - Use plain English and avoid unnecessarily complicated language.

 - Consider using bullet points or numbered lists so that the content is easily digestible and scannable.

 - Number pages and paragraphs for ease of reference.